Discretionary trading – Q2 2019 commentary

 |Average trades per week||13|

 Equities continued their bull market trend – but with a sizeable correction of -7% in May, as per the S&P 500 index.
 The most important market developments were the renewed trade wars between the US and China – and, briefly, with Mexico – which triggered the May correction.
-Another dovish turn by central banks was also responsible, as the US Federal Reserve (Fed) pondered insurance cuts and the European Central Bank renewed its Quantitative Easing programme.
+Another dovish turn by central banks was also responsible, as the US Federal Reserve (Fed) pondered interest cuts and the European Central Bank renewed its Quantitative Easing programme.

 Central bank moves were precipitated by a rally in bonds, with market participants pricing for an economic slowdown and below-target inflation.